FAQs for People with WM and Their Caregivers

 When should I get treatment?

-Patients should be treated when they become symptomatic or infrequently when blood tests results pose a health risk.
-To some extent, the decision to begin treatment is dependent on a particular patient’s tolerance of symptoms and how they are affecting their quality of life.
-The IgM level in and of itself is not an indication for treatment.
-Additional treatment indicators can be found here.
-Also, the IWMF magazine, the Torch, has published an article on this subject, called “Who Needs Treatment for Waldenstrom’s Macroglobulinemia and When?” written by Stephen M. Ansell MD, PhD.
+Other indications for treatment can be found here.
+Additionally, the IWMF magazine, the Torch, has published an article on this subject, called “Who Needs Treatment for Waldenstrom’s Macroglobulinemia and When?” written by Stephen M. Ansell MD, PhD.
 This article can be found here.

 What is IgM and how does it relate to WM?

-Immunoglobulin M, or IgM for short, is one of 5 basic antibodies (IgG, IgA, IgM, IgD and IgE) that is produced by B cells (which are a type of white blood cell).
-IgM is by far the largest antibody in the human circulatory system.
-It is the first antibody to appear in response to initial exposure to an antigen or infection.
-WM affects the B cell when they are in the process of developing into plasma cells.
-They become abnormal “lymphoplasmacytic (LPL) cells” in the bone marrow.
-Although they are of no use to the body, these LPL cells keep being made.
-As the number of LPL cells increase, they build up in the bone marrow, lymph nodes, spleen and other organs.
-In the bone marrow the result of this build up is that the normal blood cells are “crowded out” and this leads to a gradual reduction of normal blood counts.
-Large amounts of IgM in the blood can cause it to become thicker than normal (hyperviscosity).
-Sometimes, the IgM (an antibody) may wrongly recognize the body’s tissues as foreign and attach to them and cause inflammation and damage.
+As the number of WM cells increase, they build up in the bone marrow, lymph nodes, spleen, and other organs and affect their functions.
+In the bone marrow, the result of this build-up is that the normal blood cells are “crowded out” or suppressed, and this leads to a gradual reduction of normal blood counts.
+Substantial amounts of IgM in the blood can cause it to become thick and syrupy (hyperviscosity).
+Hyperviscosity can lead to blood vessels bursting in the retina, mucosa (lining) of the nose/mouth, or brain.
+Sometimes, the IgM may wrongly recognize the body’s tissues as foreign and attach to them, causing inflammation and damage.
 If they attach to nerves and cause damage, this is known as neuropathy.
-If the IgM destroys blood cells, it is known as autoimmune hemolytic anemia.
-For a deeper understanding of basic immunology and immunoglobulins, you can access the IWMF booklet, Basic Immunology, on our website.
+If the IgM attaches to and destroys red blood cells, it is known as autoimmune hemolytic anemia.

 What is IgM MGUS?